trynova/nova/nova_vm/src/heap/README.md

 But this does also mean that we're now in charge of tracking the JavaScript-wise ownership of objects ourselves: The borrow checker will not give us a helping hand with that.
-This means that it's possible that we create bugs that from JavaScript's point of view sense are use-after-free or similar memory safety related errors.
+This means that it's possible that we create bugs that from JavaScript's point of view are use-after-free or similar memory safety related errors.
 The borrow checker will just make sure that we're not causing actual memory corruption with this, even if we do cause heap corruption.

 That is exactly how we want it to be as well: As said, JavaScript's ownership model cannot be represented in a way that would satisfy the Rust borrow checker